Running Down A Heating Mystery

 As the transfer pump started, we heard the water hammer in the horizontal copper tubing and we saw the tubing shake.
 It happened every time the pump started.
 Clearly, there was steam in that horizontal run, but how could it have gotten in there?

-We went back to basics.
-We also left the room where the transfer pump was and walked to the other end of that line.
+We again went back to basics.
+We left the room where the transfer pump was and walked to the other end of that line.
 The water was trying to fall down the 20 feet and into the feed-pump's receiver, but the top of that line wasn't vented, so as the water fell, it created a vacuum in the horizontal portion of the run.
 The condensate, being very hot, flashed to steam and just stayed there in the horizontal tubing.
 The next time the transfer pump started, its pressure caused the steam to quickly condense and the water that had been pushed back rushed in to fill the void.
-And that's what we call water hammer.
+And that's what we call a water hammer.